canonical/k8s-snap/docs/src/snap/howto/2-node-ha.md

 ```

 Let's configure the DRBD block device that will hold the Dqlite data.
-Make sure to use the right node addresses.
+Ensure the correct node addresses are used.

 ```
 # Disable the DRBD service, it will be managed through Pacemaker.